Cliff Mass: Outreach and scientific advocacy

 Mass maintains a popular weblog in which he posts regular articles on meteorology, Pacific Northwest weather history, and the impacts of climate change written for the general public.

 Mass has stated publicly that he shares the scientific consensus that global warming is real and that human activity is a major cause of warming trend in the late 20th and 21st centuries.
 According to Mass, "Global warming is an extraordinarily serious issue, and scientists have a key role to play in communicating what is known and what is not about this critical issue."
 He has been critical of the Paris Climate accord for not going far enough to address the negative impacts of climate change.
 Mass has also expressed concern when media outlets and environmental organizations have made, in his opinion, exaggerated claims about the current impacts of climate change.
 Mass has questioned statements of climate change as the cause of specific weather events.
 For example, Mass concluded that global warming was not a central factor in the 2021 Western North America heat wave.
 The authors of a World Weather Attribution report asserting the connection criticized Mass's analysis of their work.

-Charles Mudede, in The Stranger, called Mass "a very dangerous weatherperson" from a philosophical standpoint, comparing Mass's comments on the uncertainty of anthropogenic global warming with the comments made by French philosopher Quentin Meillassoux on God.
+Charles Mudede, in The Stranger, called Mass "a very dangerous weatherperson" from a philosophical standpoint, comparing Mass's comments on the uncertainty of anthropogenic global warming to French philosopher Quentin Meillassoux's statement that "there is no God now, but there could be one in the future".

 Mass advocated for the acquisition and installation of the Langley Hill Doppler weather radar in 2011, the first on the Washington coast.